Richardaeld/Fat_Racoon_Kitchen/README.md

 ## All Recipes
 + Lists entire DB of recipes by their featured ingredient.
-+ When a feature contains more than 5 entires the list updates to have pagination at the bottom of the list.
++ When a feature contains more than 5 entries the list updates to have pagination at the bottom of the list.
 + Each list is given a header of the feature type that is the basis for which recipes follow.
 + Each Recipe displays the name and total recipe time to help users decide what they want to make(At smaller resolutions its just a recipe name).
 + Users can click on recipe header to go to a page containing only that featured item set.

 ## Recipe List
-+ When a list contains more than 5 entires the list updates to have pagination at the bottom of the list.
++ When a list contains more than 5 entries the list updates to have pagination at the bottom of the list.
 + Each Recipe displays the name and total recipe time to help users decide what they want to make(At smaller resolutions its just a recipe name).

 ## Add Edit Recipes
 + A form that is less frills than the rest of the page.
 This is to give a more serious feeling when creating/editing recipes.
 + Users can update every part of a recipe except the boolean tags: Lazy Favorite and Grandparent Classic (Which is reserved for the HeadChef of the site to make this decision)
-+ There is basic (Python + JS) validation for the for the image which uses JS to check its file size and python to check its file type.
++ There is basic (Python + JS) validation:
+    + The image uses JS to check its file size and Python to check its file type.
+    + All other input/textarea's use JS with Python as a double check before allowing upload.
-+ Total cook time updates automatically as prep and cook times are adjusted
++ Total cook time updates automatically as prep and cook times are adjusted.
 + Recipe Ingerdients and Recipe Steps:
-    + Each uses a JS add/remove set of buttons for users to create and remove boxes as they need
+    + Each uses a JS add/remove set of buttons for users to create and remove boxes as they need.
-    + Each box is numbered to help users keep track of the step they are at
+    + Each box is numbered to help users keep track of the step they are at.
-    + The header keeps an active count of visible boxes so users know how many are visible
+    + The header keeps an active count of visible boxes so users know how many are visible without having to scroll down.

 ## Edit User Info
 + A form that is less frills than the rest of the page.
 This is to give a more serious feeling when creating/editing recipes.
 + Users are able to update their password, username, email, avatar, and bio.
++ There is basic (Python + JS) validation:

 + JS character number validation is used on name.
 + JS email validation
     + Email validation is limited with suffixes allowed